Boarding ExperienceGrades 9-12

 Hershey Montessori School’s financial aid program helps eligible students receive financial assistance as needed and available.

-One hundred percent of graduates are accepted into the college or university of choice..
+One hundred percent of graduates are accepted into the college or university of choice.

 What Parents Are Saying About Hershey’s Boarding Program

-We have seen ever increasing independence and self-assurance for Sylvia – from basic self-care to leadership in the farm and community.
+We have seen ever increasing independence and self-assurance for Sylvia – from basic self-care to leadership on the farm and in the community.
 Having Sylvia away has actually improved our relationship.
 Although we communicate somewhat less than if she were at home, it is more meaningful.
 Since Sylvia is an only child, it has been great for her to interact with such a large community family and learn to negotiate the joys and tensions of interaction.

 The Pasaret family from Mexico chose Hershey Montessori School’s boarding experience because of the application of Montessori principles in the farm setting, guides, and staff.
 Their son Pablo is the fourth member of the family to benefit from the opportunity to attend Hershey.
 “As parents we have enjoyed each one of the children valuing their “holistic education” as they continue with their studies and in the continuous search for things that they have a passion for.”